-This post originally appeared on February 12, 2019, in “Add to Cart” — the weekly newsletter for people who love shopping (almost) as much as they love eating.
+This post originally appeared on January 29, 2019, in the first edition of “Add to Cart” — the weekly newsletter for people who love shopping (almost) as much as they love eating.
 Subscribe now.

 Things to buy